Reports of oil tanker 'explosion' in Gulf of Oman

 It did not offer a cause for the incident or mention the second ship.

-The United Kingdom Maritime Trade Operations, a maritime safety group run by the British navy, first put out the alert early Thursday, giving coordinates for the incident some 45km off the Iranian coastline.
+BSM Ship Management said it sustained hull damage and 21 sailors had been evacuated, with one suffering minor injuries.

-The timing of Thursday's reported attack was especially sensitive as Japanese Prime Minister Shinzo Abe was visiting Iran on a high-stakes diplomacy mission.
+The timing of Thursday's reported attack was especially sensitive as Abe's high-stakes diplomacy mission was underway in Iran.

 On Wednesday, after talks with Iranian President Hassan Rouhani, Abe warned that any "accidental conflict" that could be sparked amid the heightened US-Iran tensions must be avoided.

-His message came just hours after Yemen's Iranian-backed Houthi rebels attacked a Saudi airport, striking the arrivals hall before dawn and wounding 26 people Wednesday.
+His message came just hours after Yemen's Iranian-backed Houthi rebels attacked a Saudi airport, striking its arrivals hall before dawn and wounding 26 people Wednesday.

 Abe met with Iran's Supreme Leader Ayatollah Ali Khamenei on Thursday, the second and final day of his visit.
 There were no immediate details about what they discussed.